-And yet we are running relatively blind in the water and sanitation sector.
-Blind in terms of who is providing what services and whether they are up to standard.
+Yet, we cannot make the case because we are running relatively blind in the water and sanitation sector.
+Blind in terms of exactly who is providing what services and whether they are up to standard.
 Blind in terms of the investments going into the sector.

 Why call it WASH Web?